 WELCOME TO THE CHEPSTOW SOCIETY

-We are a local society, formed in 1948 to explore and promote the remarkable history of the town and to keep an eye on new developments.
+We are a local voluntary group, formed in 1948 to explore and promote the remarkable history of the town and to keep an eye on new developments.

-We meet on the third Wednesday of each month (except August and December) in the Drill Hall in Chepstow, to hear a talk of local interest and hear about developments in the town and surrounding area.
-We also organise tours and excursions for members.
+In normal times, we meet on the third Wednesday of each month (except August and December) in the Drill Hall in Chepstow, to hear a talk of local and/or historical interest, and hear about changes in the town and surrounding area.

-Please look through this website to see what is in store – maybe we’ll meet you in the Drill Hall?
+Please look through this website to see what is in store – maybe we’ll meet you in the Drill Hall later in the year?

 Objects of the Society

 - To advance education by the study of local and natural history in the town and hinterland of Chepstow.

 - To encourage the preservation, development and improvement of the features of general public amenity or historical interest.